Last updated: June 26, 2026

 - Project Management Process: The project management process typically includes initiation, planning, execution, monitoring and controlling, and closing phases.
 Each phase has its objectives and activities, ensuring a structured approach to project delivery.

 - Project Management System: This refers to the overall framework, methodologies, and procedures used to manage projects within an organization.
-A robust project management system promotes consistency, transparency, and collaboration across teams.
+A reliable project management system promotes consistency, transparency, and collaboration across teams.

 What Is Digital Project Management?